Coursera is the world’s leading online learning platform, especially for those who seek reputable and career-enhancing certificates.

 If you don’t know how to find the course, you can type an essential keyword of the course in the search bar of Coursera.
 Once you find the course or multiple courses you’re looking for, you then go on to the next step.

-It is likely that the most rated suggestions you will see from your search results would be specializations and not individual courses.
+Likely, the most rated suggestions you will see from your search results would be specializations and not individual courses.
 You can’t audit specializations, but you can audit the courses in them one by one.

 Search for the “audit the course” link